 This is a common factor in why agreed acquisitions fail.

-Once you have reached heads of terms, the due diligence stages will usually last between 1-2 months.
+Once you have reached heads of terms, the progress through due diligence to completion will usually last between 1-3 months.
+Often based on the responsiveness (0r lack thereof) of advisors on one or other side.

 Whilst this process can sometimes be shorter or significantly longer, it is important that you are honest, punctual, and in general, realistic in regards to deadlines, when in the due diligence process.